PKU (Phenylketonuria) in your baby

 Phenylketonuria (also called PKU) is a condition in which your body can’t break down an amino acid called phenylalanine.
 Amino acids help build protein in your body.
 Without treatment, phenylalanine builds up in the blood and causes health problems.

 In the United States, about 1 in 10,000 to 15,000 babies is born with PKU each year.
 The illness happens in all ethnic groups.
-But it’s more common in people who are Native American and Northern European than those who are African-American, Ashkenazi Jewish or Japanese.
+But it’s more common in white, American Indian or Alaska Native people than in Black, Ashkenazi Jewish or Japanese people.

 PKU is inherited.
 This means it’s passed from parent to child through genes.
 A gene is a part of your body’s cells that stores instructions for the way your body grows and works.
 Genes come in pairs—you get one of each pair from each parent.